mmaelicke/scikit-gstat/docs/getting_started.rst

 -----------------------

 The main class of scikit-gstat is the Variogram.
 It can directly be imported from the module, called skgstat.
-The main functionality can easily be demonstrated on random data.
+The main class can easily be demonstrated on random data.

 .. ipython:: python